chauff/paper-note-filler/README.md

 - aclanthology, e.g. https://aclanthology.org/2022.acl-long.3/
 - semantischolar, e.g. https://www.semanticscholar.org/paper/Feature-Engineering-for-Second-Language-Acquisition-Chen-Hauff/75033c495638dcb2fb8ebc6211e5e5e0e8b93ea6

 If it is an arxiv paper, the ArXiv API is queried.
 The ACL Anthology isn't as simple to query, and since Semantic Scholar has most of the data ingested, the [Semantic Scholar API](https://www.semanticscholar.org/product/api) is queried with the respective aclanthology/semanticscholar identifier.

+_Why querying ArXiv separately?
+Although Semantic Scholar also ingests papers posted on ArXiv I have found the ingested data to be more noisy (especially when it comes to the abstract) than ArXiv's version._

 > **Note**
 > This plugin was created in two evenings, it works but is brittle.
 Only tested on Desktop.